Neural network representation of electronic structure from $ab$ $initio$ molecular dynamics: Applications to kinetic and equilibrium samplings

-We focus on the soliton-antisoliton pair annihilation event indicated by the dashed rectangle in Fig.\ref{fig:005}(a).
+We focus on the soliton-antisoliton pair annihilation event indicated by the dashed rectangle in Fig.~\ref{fig:6}(a).
 During this event, two kinks meet and annihilate, and the polyyne-B phase completely disappears.
 At the same time, the degenerate zero-energy modes localized at the kinks become hybridized and a gap gradually develops.
 The question is whether the BO approximation is accurate enough to describe the electronic states for the dynamical annihilation process.
-As a comparison, we firstly examined the electronic spectral functions for structures well before (Fig.\ref{fig:005}(c)) and after (Fig.\ref{fig:005}(d)) the annihilation event.
-Prior to the annihilation event where the soliton and anti-soliton are well separated, both dynamical (beyond BO approximation) and static (within BO approximation) spectral functions give the same topological protected zero-energy peaks, as shown in Fig.\ref{fig:005}(c), where little difference between the dynamical and static spectral functions is discernible.
-Post annihilation, the carbyne chain adopts a homogeneous polyyne-A structure, where both dynamical and static spectral functions present the CDW gap, as shown in Fig.\ref{fig:005}(d).
+As a comparison, we first examined the electronic spectral functions for structures well before (Fig.~\ref{fig:6}(c)) and after (Fig.~\ref{fig:6}(d)) the annihilation event.
+Prior to the annihilation event where the soliton and anti-soliton are well separated, both dynamical (beyond the BO approximation) and static (within the BO approximation) spectral functions give the same topological protected zero-energy peaks, as shown in Fig.~\ref{fig:6}(c), where little difference between the dynamical and static spectral functions is discernible.
+Post annihilation, the carbyne chain adopts a homogeneous polyyne-A structure, where both dynamical and static spectral functions present the CDW gap, as shown in Fig.~\ref{fig:6}(d).
 Again, little difference between the dynamical and static spectral functions is uncovered, because the system is in a (transient) stationary state.

-For the case during this annihilation event, the dynamical and static time-dependent spectral functions for the annihilation process are calculated and shown in Fig.\ref{fig:005}(b).
-Both dynamical and static spectral functions show the splitting of the zero-energy modes into two peaks, which subsequently merge into the conduction and valence bands respectively as the soliton-antisoliton pair approaching to annihilation.
-The difference is that the energy peaks in the dynamical spectral functions show a larger broadening than those in the static spectral functions.
-In short, although the dynamical effect shows little renormalization on the spectral functions before and after the annihilation event, as far as the pair annihilation process is concerned, the non-adiabatic dynamical effect is prominently visible in our calculations.
+Interestingly, in the course of this annihilation event, the dynamical and static time-dependent spectral functions for the annihilation process display remarkable departures, as shown in Fig.~\ref{fig:6}(b).
+Both dynamical and static spectral functions show the splitting of the zero-energy modes into two peaks, which subsequently merge into the conduction and valence bands, respectively, as the soliton pair approaching annihilation.
+However, the low-energy peaks in the dynamical spectral functions show significantly larger broadening than those in the static spectral functions.
+Thus, although the dynamical effects shows little renormalization on the spectral functions before and after the annihilation event, the non-adiabatic dynamical effects are clearly visible in the splitting of the topological in-gap modes in our calculations.